ericpullen/variousScripts/vhdMachineOnEc2Metal/README.md

   ![CFN16](./documentation/CFN16.png)
 1. You can now see the Administrator password listed in the window.
 Copy this into your clipboard.
   ![CFN17](./documentation/CFN17.png)

+## Connecting to the EC2 Windows Server via RDP
 1. Open a RDP application and add the RDP file you downloaded above.
   ![CFN18](./documentation/CFN18.png)
 1. Open the connection and copy the Administrator password you copied above.